 Rule 1209.
-Service and execution of emergency protection orders.
+Service and Execution of Emergency Protection Orders.

-The hearing officer shall provide to the plaintiff a copy of a protection order made under Rule 1208.
+A. The hearing officer shall provide to the plaintiff a copy of a protection order made under Rule 1208.
 The hearing officer or, when necessary, the plaintiff shall immediately deliver a service copy of any protection order made under Rule 1208 to a police officer, police department, sheriff or certified constable for service upon the defendant and execution.
 After making reasonable effort, if the executing officer is unable to serve the protection order upon the defendant in a timely fashion, the executing officer shall leave a service copy of the petition form containing the order with the police department with jurisdiction over the area in which the plaintiff resides for service upon the defendant, and shall advise such police department that the order could not be served.

 Official Note